 - The field value and name fields should be identical.

 - Do not enter your account number in the map to field.
-If you see 1020 Cash PayPal on the configure page, enter Cash as the map to:
+If you see Cash PayPal in the drop-down menu for Order Deposit Account in the New Order and Product Accounts menu, enter Cash as the map to:

 - Enter these values: